cilium/cilium/Documentation/gettingstarted/grpc.rst

     daemonset "cilium" created

-Kubernetes is now deploying Cilium with its RBAC, ConfigMap and Daemon Set as a pod on minkube.
+Kubernetes is now deploying Cilium with its RBAC, ConfigMap and Daemon Set as a pod on minikube.
 This operation is performed in the background.

 Run the following command to check the progress of the deployment: